ethereum/pm/Fee Market Meetings/mainnet-readiness.md

     - How 1559-style transactions are encoded and decoded is still an open question.
 [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718) would help here by providing a simple interface to add 1559-style transactions as a new type of transaction.
 - [ ] Replace By Fee
     - How EIP-1559 transactions are replaced by fee without creating DoS risks or requiring networking modifications is still being discussed.
 Several approaches have been proposed, and they need to be evaluated.
+- [ ] Transaction pool sorting
+    - What is the best function to sort both local and remote transactions in clients' transaction pools?
 - [X] Transaction pool management
     - Solved by a [recent change to the EIP](https://github.com/ethereum/EIPs/pull/2924) which removes the need for two transaction pools by interpreting legacy transactions as 1559-styles transactions where the `feecap` is set to the `gas price` and the `tip` is set to `feecap - base fee`.
 - [X] Transition Period